albertoalvaradojr/Scension-Game/README.md

 <h2>
   Directional UI and Map
 </h2>
-Developed a Directional UI element that directs the player to where the Objective is.
-As well, modified a MiniMap plugin and made it my own.
-Also, added a Fullmap Logic.
+Developed a directional UI system that guides players toward active objectives in real time.
+Customized and expanded an existing minimap plugin to better fit the game’s design and gameplay needs, including implementing full map functionality and supporting logic.

 <br>
 <br>